-- The Union will provide access to support from staff and officers. - · Your society is welcome to use the office facilities within RGU:Union. - RGU:Union can help advertise your society events and announcements on RGU:Union (social) media. - Your society will have the opportunity to take part in Aberdeen's annual Torcher Parade. - The Union can help you to set up a stall at both Freshers' and Refreshers' Fayres to promote your society, create awareness and attract new members. - In-house training can be provided in order to help committee members fulfil their roles within their societies. - You'll have the option to apply for financial assistance from the Union in the form of a budget and a contribution (where available) towards transport to events. - · You can have an RGU:Union email address. - You'll be given a print code for use within RGU:Union to help with printing your flyers and posters. - Your society will be listed on the RGU:Union website, helping the wider student body to find out about you.
+- The Union will provide access to support from staff and officers. - Your society is welcome to use the office facilities within RGU:Union. - RGU:Union can help advertise your society events and announcements on RGU:Union (social) media - The Union can help you to set up a stall at both Freshers' and Refreshers' Fayres to promote your society, create awareness and attract new members. - In-house training can be provided in order to help committee members fulfil their roles within their societies. - You'll have the option to apply for financial assistance from the Union in the form of a budget and a contribution (where available) towards transport to events. - You can have an RGU:Union email address. - You'll be given a print code for use within RGU:Union to help with printing your flyers and posters. - Your society will be listed on the RGU:Union website, helping the wider student body to find out about you.